akeneo/pim-docs/contributing/standards.rst

 * Declare class properties before methods;

-* Declare public methods first, then protected ones and finally protected ones;
+* Declare public methods first, then protected ones;

 * Use parentheses when instantiating classes regardless of the number of arguments the constructor has;